lunarring/latentblending/README.md

 lb.set_guidance_scale(5.0)
 ```
 ### depth_strength / list_injection_strength
-The strength dictates how early the blending process starts.
-The closer its value is to zero, the more inventive the results will be; whereas, a value closer to one indicates a more simple alpha blending.
+The strength of the diffusion iterations determines when the blending process will begin.
+A value close to zero results in more creative and intricate outcomes, while a value closer to one indicates a simpler alpha blending.
+However, low values may also bring about the introduction of additional objects and motion.

 ## Set up the branching structure